databio/LOLAweb/README.md

 LOLAweb looks for `$LWLOCAL` to have two subfolders: `cache`, and `shinylogs`.
 This is where the app will write results and log files.
 If running LOLAweb on a server, be sure these directories are writeable by the Docker process.

-The following instructions demonstrate a minimal example of how to download and configure the LOLAweb data directories for a `hg19` reference data:
+The following instructions demonstrat how to download and configure the LOLAweb data directories for a minimal example using `hg19` reference data:

 ```
 ## assign env vars for data path